 You can also send your Float tasks back to your calendar app using one of the calendar integrations or with an iCal link.

-Pro Tip: Streamline Your Workflow With Direct Integrations
+Streamline Your Workflow With Direct Integrations

 Float has a range of direct integrations to sync with your favorite tools.